 Resource Information on Immunizations

-The information of this document has been revised by our Lay Missioners in Brazil, who helped me in getting all the necessary information about the immunizations choices as you prepare to travel to Brazil.
-It is also updated with the current information on the CDC website: http://wwwnc.cdc.gov/travel/destinations/traveler/none/brazil.
+The information of this document has been revised by our Lay Missioners in Cambodia, who helped me getting all the necessary information about the immunizations choices as you prepare to travel to Cambodia.
+It is also updated with the current information on the CDC website: https://wwwnc.cdc.gov/travel/destinations/traveler/none/cambodia.

 Here we emphasize that each participant needs to make this choice under the advisement of his or her own physician.
 We simply provide this sheet as a resource to you and your doctor as you make your decision.

-In order to make the best decision about immunizations, you’ll need to know where in Brazil you plan to go.
+In order to make the best decision about immunizations, you’ll need to know where in Cambodia we plan to go.
 We’ll be spending most of our time in Phnom Penh and two full days in Siem Reap.

 You are going to have a wonderful experience!
 Please do not let rumors of extremely rare diseases haunt you.
 Healthy American travelers like you may pick-up what is called “travelers diarrhea”, uncomfortable yes, but it is not dangerous.
 There is no special immunization against this hazard.
 Bring along Imodium and Pepto Bismol, drink bottled water (will be provided), rest, and let your own immune system do the rest.
 Very important don’t ask for ice in your beverages.
 Prevention is your best weapon.
-No immunizations are 100% effective.
-Just follow the guidelines regarding what you put into your mouth, wash hands frequently with soap (bring a liquid antibacterial soap) and water, and bring bug repellant with DEET.
+Just follow the guidelines regarding what you put into your mouth, wash hands frequently with soap (bring a liquid antibacterial soap).

-The CDC (Center for Disease Control) has some immunization recommendations for your specific Brazil experience:
+The CDC (Center for Disease Control) has some immunization recommendations for your specific Cambodia experience:

 Recommended Vaccinations and Preventive Medications (as appropriate for ages)